montastic/montastic-api-doc/examples/python/README.md

 # MONTASTIC API PYTHON EXAMPLE

-The script `montastic-api-tests.py` is an example how on to use Montastic REST JSON API in Python.
+The script `montastic-api-tests.py` is an example about using Montastic REST JSON API in Python.

 ## Installation